Tyrrrz/Tyrrrz.me/src/data/blog-posts/additional-nuget-files-in-new-csproj/Post.md

 ---
-title: Additional NuGet files in new csproj
+title: Additional NuGet Files in New Project Format
 date: 2017-11-05
 ---